vecnavium-pm-pl/LobbyItems/README.md

 - Submit the issue and be patient for a response for a solution to your problem

 If you are using a modified Pocketmine-MP build/version you will not get assisted.

-# Suggestions

-Have a suggestion?

-Feel free to contact me in the [Support Discord Server](https://discord.gg/jWFB56RqUN) and suggest the suggestion you have in mind for this plugin!
-No Pocketmine-MP Spoons support!
-If you are using a modified Pocketmine-MP build/version you will not get assisted.